New York City Water Quality at a Glance

 Why doesn’t NYC filter most of its water?

 New York City is one of only five large cities in the United States with a surface water supply that does not require filtration.
 This is possible because of the exceptional quality of the source water from the Catskill and Delaware watersheds and the city’s comprehensive watershed protection program, which costs about $100 million annually.
-The EPA has granted NYC a Filtration Avoidance Determination, which saves the city billions in infrastructure costs while still ensuring safe drinking water.
+The EPA has granted NYC a Filtration Avoidance Determination, saving the city billions in infrastructure costs while still ensuring safe drinking water.
 The water does receive disinfection through chlorination and UV treatment at the world’s largest UV facility.
+For comparison, see how other major cities handle their water supply in our US water quality directory.

-Does NYC water contain PFAS or “forever chemicals”?
+Does NYC water contain PFAS or “forever chemicals” in 2026?

-Should NYC residents worry about lead in their water?
+Should NYC residents worry about lead in their water in 2026?

 Why does NYC water taste different sometimes?

-The taste of NYC tap water can vary depending on which reservoir system is supplying your neighborhood.
-Water from the Catskill/Delaware system (92.7% of supply) and the Croton system (7.3% of supply) can taste different due to variations in geology, soil conditions, and naturally occurring minerals in their respective watersheds.
-Additionally, during maintenance, drought conditions, or infrastructure repairs like the current Delaware Aqueduct project, the city may change the proportion of water from each system.
-These variations are normal and do not indicate safety concerns.
+The taste of NYC tap water can vary depending on which reservoir system is supplying your neighborhood at any given time.
+Water from the Catskill/Delaware system (92.7% of supply) and the Croton system (7.3%) can taste different due to natural variations in geology, soil, and minerals in their watersheds.
+During maintenance, drought conditions, or infrastructure work like the ongoing Delaware Aqueduct project — now delayed until after 2027 — the city may shift the proportion of water from each system.
+These variations are normal and do not indicate any safety concern.
+If you notice persistent taste or odor issues, contact 311 or check our Water Alert News section for any active advisories in your area.

 Please read – our information